Yom Kippur: Closeness to God

 A midrash compares the Yom Kippur prayers to a verse from the Song of Songs, describing a woman who rises from bed at night to begin a romantic encounter with her lover.
 With each Yom Kippur prayer, it is implied, Jews approach closer to God:

 "I rose up to open to my beloved.
-My hands dripped with myrrh, my fingers with flowing myrrh, upon the handles of the bolt" – "I rose up to open to my beloved" – this refers to Yotzer [the morning prayer]; "My hands dripped with myrrh" – this refers to Mussaf; "my fingers with flowing myrrh" – this refers to Mincha; "upon the handles of the bolt" – this refers to Neilah.
+My hands dripped with myrrh, my fingers with flowing myrrh, upon the handles of the bolt" – "I rose up to open to my beloved" – this refers to Yotzer [the morning prayer]; "My hands dripped with myrrh" – this refers to Mussaf; "my fingers with flowing myrrh" – this refers to Mincha; "upon the handles of the bolt" – this refers to Ne'ila.

-Using a similar metaphor, the Mishnah describes Yom Kippur as a wedding date, as on this date Moses returned having reestablished the covenant between God and Israel.
-Along with Tu B'Av, Yom Kippur was historically considered one of the two happiest days of the Jewish year, for on this day Jews receive forgiveness for their sins, and on this date the covenant with God was reestablished.
+Using a similar metaphor, the Mishnah describes Yom Kippur as a wedding date, as on this date Moses returned, having reestablished the covenant between God and Israel.
+Along with Tu B'Av, Yom Kippur was historically considered one of the two happiest days of the Jewish year, for on this day Jews receive forgiveness for their sins the covenant with God is reestablished.

-According to Hassidic thought Yom Kippur is related to the deepest level of the human soul.
+According to Hasidic philosophy Yom Kippur is related to the deepest level of the human soul.
 The soul is described as having five different levels, the fifth and most essential of which is called Yechidah, meaning "one and unique".
 This yechidah is the soul in its state of complete fusion and oneness with its Creator, forming an inseparable whole.

 Yom Kippur is the day when this essential bond of yechidah shines within the time and space of our world.
 It is the one time a year when the Divine unites with the essential oneness of the soul within each person, and in that moment of ultimate connection, all else falls away.